AkirAssasin/mus115s22-a/holiday-notes.md

 # Holiday Notes

 Notes from watching one YouTube video on music theory every day during the holidays.
-*(Formatting: do not delete stuff from previous days, cross them out instead.)*

 ## Day 1.
 [A Beginner's Guide to Music Theory](https://youtu.be/n2z02J4fJwg)